qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 .......

 ``Grid`` [vector: any]
-  Resulting grid layer.
+  Resulting vector grid layer.

 .. _qgiscreatepointslayerfromtable:

 Create points layer from table
 ------------------------------
-Creates points layer from geometryless table with columns that contain coordinates fields.
+Creates points layer from a table with columns that contain coordinates fields.

-Besides X and Y coordinates you can also specify Z and M field.
+Besides X and Y coordinates you can also specify Z and M fields.

 Parameters
 ..........

-``Input layer`` [table]
+``Input layer`` [vector: any]
-  Input table.
+  Input vector layer or geometryless table.

 ``X field`` [tablefield: any]
-  Table field containing the X coordinate.
+  Field containing the X coordinate.

 ``Y field`` [tablefield: any]
-  Table field containing the Y coordinate.
+  Field containing the Y coordinate.

 ``Z field`` [tablefield: any]
   Optional

-  Table field containing the Z coordinate.
+  Field containing the Z coordinate.

 ``M field`` [tablefield: any]
   Optional

-  Table field containing the M coordinate.
+  Field containing the M coordinate.

 ``Target CRS`` [crs]
   Coordinate reference system to use for layer.
+  Provided coordinates are assumed to be compliant.

   Default: *EPSG:4326*

 Outputs
 .......

-``Points from table`` [vector: points]
+``Points from table`` [vector: point]
-  The resulting layer.
+  The resulting point layer.

 .. _qgisgeneratepointspixelcentroidsalongline: